What are the best substitutes for Kale?

 Kale is a versatile leafy green vegetable that is found in various forms, both fresh and processed.
 The most common forms of kale include:

-1. Fresh Kale: This is the most common and widely available form of kale.
+- Fresh Kale: This is the most common and widely available form of kale.
 It comes as whole bunches of leaves with thick stems.
-You can find different varieties of fresh kale, including curly kale (with tightly ruffled leaves), Lacinato kale (with long, flat, dark green leaves), and Red Russian kale (with purplish stems and leaves).
+You can find a few different varieties of fresh kale.
+This includes curly kale (with tightly ruffled leaves), Lacinato kale (with long, flat, dark green leaves), and Red Russian kale (with purplish stems and leaves).

-7. Kale Pesto: Kale leaves can be used to make a pesto sauce, which is a great variation of the traditional basil pesto.
+- Kale Pesto: Kale leaves can be used to make a pesto sauce.
+This can be a great variation of the traditional basil pesto.
 You can use kale pesto as a pasta sauce or spread on sandwiches and wraps.
 If you want to be adventerous you could try making your own kale pesto!

 TOP TIP: When buying fresh kale, look for leaves that are vibrant green, crisp, and free from wilting or yellowing.
-When using kale, it’s essential to remove the tough stems and ribs before cooking or eating, as they can be quite fibrous and bitter.
+When using kale, it’s essential to remove the tough stems and ribs before cooking or eating.
+This is because they can be quite fibrous and bitter.

 Okay, before we look at your kale substitute options, let’s deal with that empty cupboard situation!